Respect for Human Rights

 In implementing our Corporate Philosophy, we have formulated the Tokio Marine Group CSR Charter as principles of conduct required from the perspective of social responsibility and we strive to respect and promote the recognition of human rights for all people, including customers, shareholders/investors, insurance agents, business partners, employees and local communities/society.

-Tokio Marine Holdings supports and respects the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO Core Labour Standards, the UN Guiding Principles on Business and Human Rights and ISO 26000, and has signed the United Nations Global Compact.
-Tokio Marine Group sufficiently understands international action principles and guidelines concerning human rights and participates in and contributes to initiatives concerning social responsibility, and by doing so, fulfills its role toward realizing a sustainable society.
+Tokio Marine Holdings endorses and respects the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises, the ILO Core Labour Standards, the UN Guiding Principles on Business and Human Rights and ISO 26000, and has signed the United Nations Global Compact.
+Tokio Marine Group fully understands international action principles and guidelines concerning human rights and participates in and contributes to initiatives concerning social responsibility, and by doing so, fulfills its role toward realizing a sustainable society.

 - Tokio Marine Group CSR Charter (excerpt)